 What Is Vocal Compression?

 Compressors are used on a wide variety of sounds.
 Vocal compression is applied to nearly every lead vocal and background vocal track since one of the trickiest aspects of managing vocals is taming the dynamic range.
-Vocals takes can vary greatly based on the singer's unique instrument, performance, and overall training-- A refined vocal track has just the right amount of compression so that the vocals sound loud, forward, and full of life though consistent.
+Vocal takes can vary greatly based on the singer's unique instrument, performance, and overall training.
+A refined vocal track has just the right amount of compression so that the vocals sound loud, forward, and full of life though consistent.

 This is a tough balance to achieve, especially since any given track needs a custom amount of compression.
 Any audio professional understands that proper vocal compression is achieved when you create a natural, smooth vocal track within your session.
 This can take years to master, but it's certainly worth your time since strong, modern vocals can easily make or break a track.